-Table Manners 2020 15′ A theatrical duet, setting three dialogue-poems by Phillis Levin about relationships, connection, and expectations.
-These clever, droll and insightful poems let us notice universal features of being close with another human.
-For soprano, mezzo, hand-held percussion, live electronics and a few small props.
+Table Manners 2020 15′ A theatrical duet, setting three dialogue-poems by Phillis Levin about connection and competition.
+These clever, droll and insightful poems show us universal features of getting close.
+For soprano, mezzo and a few small props.
 Commissioned by the dynamic duo, Dhegrae & Digression – Lucy Dhegrae and Ariadne Greif.

-Objects – Food – Rooms 2013.
-7′ This work for medium voice and clarinet sets three prose poems by Gertrude Stein selected from her book “Tender Buttons”.
+Objects – Food – Rooms 7′ This work for medium voice and clarinet sets three prose poems by Gertrude Stein selected from her book “Tender Buttons”.
 The poems in the book are grouped into three sections, “Objects, Food, Rooms”.
 Although the poems take as their subject domestic items and make observations or commemorations of everyday domestic life, Stein’s language gives the reader a view through a fractured lens: looping, repeating and sometimes incomplete grammatical syntax, providing a stream of consciousness, or internal voice, meditating on the subject.
 Stein’s keen, often droll observations commemorate the common objects that provide a backdrop to life at home.
 This work’s title is taken from the subtitle of “Tender Buttons” – “Objects – Food – Rooms”.
 It includes one song from each of the three sections of Stein’s book.
-Commissioned by Janet Pape, who premiered it with the clarinettist Gilles Noirez on a concert by La ballade de Linos, presented by the Lions Club Paris Quai D’Orsay in February 2014.
-A new version, for mezzo-soprano, alto flute and piano with still slide projections and light staging is in preparation.
+Commissioned and premiered by Janet Smarr Pape.

 Viola Trio for viola, cello and piano.
-2013.
 13′ Lois Martin has been a pillar of the new music community in New York City for the last few decades, responsible for numerous new works, important premieres, and stunning performances.
-In 2008, she asked me to write a piece for her, for some future recital.
+She asked me to write a piece for her, for some future recital.
 I really appreciate how she thrives when she plays chamber music and so wrote a piece for piano trio.
-I completed the piece in 2010 and made minor revisions in 2013 and 2014.
-The piece uses a freely atonal/extended tonal language, and incorporates classical/romantic era tropes and devices, in structure, phrasing and motivic material, but instead of the patient, often poised or at least methodical development typical of the classical or romantic era, in this work we thrash through the ideas quickly, often urgently, rushing through four movements in just 13 minutes.
-Commissioned by Lois Martin.
-Premiered May 10, 2015, Tenri Cultural Center, NYC, by Lois Martin, viola, Molly Morkoski, piano, Caroline Stinson, cello.
-Available from APNM.

 - …wherewith I strive … an Epigram by Sir Thomas Wyatt